Sea Beast

-Sea Beast, also known as Troglodyte, is a 2008 American television monster movie starring Miriam McDonald, Daniel Wisler, Brandon Jay McLaren and Corin Nemec.
-It was released to DVD on June 30, 2009.
-It is the 16th film of the Maneater Series.
+Sea Beast, also known as Troglodyte, is a 2008 Canadian-American television monster movie starring Miriam McDonald, Daniel Wisler, Brandon Jay McLaren and Corin Nemec.
+It is the sixteenth film in the Maneater film series and it was released on DVD on June 30, 2009.

 Plot

 Will is fishing with his crew in a thunderstorm.
 As they try to pull the fishing net in, a wave hits the ship, and one crew member, Joey, is suddenly spat in the face, attacked, dragged into the sea, and killed by an invisible creature.
 The mysterious creature attaches itself to the bottom of the boat.

 Back at the village, a funeral is held for Joey.
 Will finds slime on his boat where Joey was taken.
 Two of Will's crew, Danny and Drew, secretly plan to go to a nearby island with their girlfriends Carly (Will's daughter) and Erin.
 Because of work, Drew plans to join the others the next day but is devoured at the dock by the hideous beast attached to the boat.

 The next day, Will and Arden look for Drew but find his severed arm in the water.
 They also find slime on the platform of the dock.
 Back on the island, Carly finds Erin on the beach waiting for Drew.
 After Carly leaves, Erin sees the boat drifting away.
 She goes to pull the rope back in but is spat on and paralyzed by the beast and then killed.
 Will confronts Ben, who lost a crewman the same way Will did, asking him to tell the people what he really saw.

 While gathering firewood, Danny is startled when a smaller beast suddenly appears.
 It bites him on the hand when he tries to take a picture of it.
 Will meets Arden, who tells him the slime is a toxin.
 As they discuss the beast, they are interrupted by the beast killing two teenagers.
 Will gives chase, but it escapes.
 Danny and Carly go to retrieve the first aid kit from the boat but find the boat missing.
 Danny suspects that Erin took it to confront Drew, so Sheriff Jay, Roy, and two other men organize a hunting party but are killed by the beast.
 Arden goes scuba diving to investigate the situation and finds an egg laid by the beast that has already hatched.
 She concludes that there are more eggs.